Is Milo Healthy?

 The qualitative research with children (6-12 years) and teens (12-14 years) supports results from previous research that branding may influence food preferences.

-Importantly, it also suggests that associating particular foods with sports may influence young people’s food beliefs, including their ability to accurately judge the nutritional value of foods and their perceptions regarding the types of foods eaten by those undertaking physical activity.
+It also suggests that associating particular foods with sports may influence young people’s food beliefs, including their ability to accurately judge the nutritional value of foods and their perceptions regarding the types of foods eaten by those undertaking physical activity.

 More concerning, however, are promotions which link high sugar foods with sport and sports stars, implying they are needed for energy to boost performance.